Smoking and asthma are a bad match.

 - increases your risk of asthma attacks or flare-ups

-In the long term, you’re at higher risk of developing smoking-related diseases like emphysema.
+In the long term, you’re at a higher risk of developing smoking-related diseases like emphysema.

 Keep kids smoke-free